govau/content-guide/_writing-style/readability.md

 When a user reaches a word or phrase that is unfamiliar or difficult it slows down their understanding.
 If they experience too much of this they lose confidence in the content and may give up.

-A person's vocabulary will grow as they age but the shape recognition skill stays with them.
+A person's vocabulary will grow as they age but the shape-recognition skill stays with them.

 Writing for the Year 5 reading level, [structuring your writing](/content-structure/) and [writing in plain English](#plain-english) will make it easier for all users to read your content.